Amicus Brief: Darby Development Company, Inc., et al. v. United States

 The Executive Branch created the Eviction Moratorium and extended it numerous times through executive orders.
 The Legislative Branch extended the Eviction Moratorium, and members of the Congressional majority used their position to exert political pressure on the Executive Branch to continue the policy even after the legislatively authorized period had expired.
 The Judiciary, when called upon to adjudicate the lawfulness of these moratoria, blessed the policies as lawful, denying injunctive relief in part because they thought and assured litigants that there would be future opportunities to seek compensation.

 In short, Congress and the Executive Branch worked hand-in-glove to create and extend the Moratorium, and the Judiciary allowed it to continue even after determining its unlawfulness.
-Therefore, as NCLA argues, the rationale for protecting the public fisc from rogue actors ceases to apply when each branch of the tripartite government knowingly and purposefully contributed to, and legally endorsed, the taking of private property.
+Therefore, as NCLA argues, the rationale for protecting the public fisc from rogue actors ceased to apply when each branch of the tripartite government knowingly and purposefully contributed to, and legally endorsed, the taking of private property.

 Join the new civil liberties movement.
 Protect Americans from the Administrative State!